pkmoore/rrapper/README.md

 ### 4.1 `rrinit`

-`rrinit` executes initialization routines for the creation of a CrashSimulator environment.
+`rrinit` makes an effort to configure your virtual machine with many of the requirements mentioned above.
+There is a possibility it will will not be able to do so.

-Before the user can create any tests and perform a record-replay execution, the testing environment must be optimal for such use.
-This application-level script checks for an optimal microarchitecture, update necessary proc entries, creates a path for storing tests and configurations, then generates the necessary system call definition file.
+This command also checks for the presence of a supported microarchitecture, creates a path for storing tests and configurations, then generates the necessary system call definition file.

 ```
 $ rrinit    # ... is all you need!